Priscilla Chan (singer): 2001–2006: Love Knot and hiatus

 After the early termination of her contract with Cinepoly in 2001, Chan was diagnosed anxiety disorder around 2002, also because of the breaking up with her second boyfriend, Michael Cheung (張卓文), in addition to her cat's accidental death.

 In 2003, signing temporarily to Universal Music Hong Kong, Chan made a comeback with an album named "Love Knot" (情意結) and a two-night concert at the Hong Kong Coliseum.
 The album features the title track "Love Knot", "Tomorrow Is Another Day" (明日有明天), a duet track named "Philandering" (拈花惹草) with Jade Kwan (關心妍), as well as a remake version of Chan's classic "Silly Girl" entitled "The Silly Girl's New Clothes" (傻女的新衣), directed by Chan Fai-young (陳輝陽), who cooperated with Chan for the first time.
-However, as the album sales of only 8,000 units was way below her expectation, mostly because of the market downturn after the 2003 outbreak of the severe acute respiratory syndrome (SARS), illegal online downloading and piracy, Chan decided to retreat once again; she also criticised the general preference of Cantopop audience at that time, of whom she believed was only interested in admiring the artists' images but not truly appreciating their music.
+However, as the album sales of only 8,000 units was way below her expectation, mostly because of the market downturn after the 2003 outbreak of the severe acute respiratory syndrome (SARS), illegal online downloading and piracy, Chan decided to retreat once again; she also criticised the general preference of Cantopop audience at that time, who she believed were only interested in admiring the artists' images but not in truly appreciating their music.
 However, she reiterated her desire to continue singing as many loyal fans still remained around the world.